keerah/Houdini-assets/DAZ2APEX/README.md

 - APEX character setup + KineFX character + Agent setup
 - Full-featured APEX rig based on Electra featuring fk/ik, spine spline, reverse feet, full facial rig and head/eyes aim
 - DAZ fbx character import, separate hair import
-- Hair resamplers and settings: fiber hair (curves) or use 2 included hair cards to splines resamplers
+- Hair resamplers and settings: fiber hair (curves) or use 2 included hair cards-to-splines resamplers
 - Genesis joints renamer (to sanitize names and bring them to root-based naming)
 - Semi-auto grouping to isolate materials (optional for cases when the material names are not unique)
 - Joint transform reset (to 100% scale for DAZ and alternative for other characters)